The Top Payment Frauds in Ecommerce and How to Outsmart Scammers

 7. Be on high alert on major sales days

 Pay special attention to events like Cyber Monday and Black Friday.
 It is during these times that fraudulent activities are easily overlooked.
-Don't overdo it in order not to spoil the shopping mood of your customers but don't be afraid to introduce extra security measures either.
+Don't overdo it in order not to spoil the shopping mood of your clients but don't be afraid to introduce extra security measures either.